 If you can’t find shelter, you can invoke the Freedom to Roam.
 It allows the public to have the right to use certain public and even privately owned land for recreation and exercise.
 That means you can pitch your tent nearly everywhere, including somebody’s backyard.
 Imagine waking up to a sunrise over an endless expanse of mountain peaks and clouds.
 Catching a sunset and not having to worry about racing back to a hotel.

 What to bring and wear hiking in Norway?

-Norway’s terrain doesn’t give you altitude sickness but it has steep mountains and cliffs that can induce vertigo.
+Norway’s terrain doesn’t give you altitude sickness, but it has steep mountains and cliffs that can induce vertigo.
 So bring your common sense.
-The weather is fairly moderate in the summer but it can change quickly so bring layers of clothing and a poncho for the rain.
+The weather is relatively moderate in the summer, but it can change quickly so bring layers of clothing and a poncho for the rain.
 Good hiking boots are a must and if you have room, bring hiking poles.
-Water is fairly abundant along the trails and most are clean enough to drink without filtration but there’s less of it on the peaks of Hermannsdalstinden and Reinebringen.
+Water is relatively abundant along the trails, and most are clean enough to drink without filtration, but there’s less of it on the peaks of Hermannsdalstinden and Reinebringen.